narval-xyz/armory/README.md

 For more information about code generation, please refer to the [NX documentation](https://nx.dev/nx-api/nx).

-# NPM Auth Variables
+## NPM

-The `.npmrc` file is needed for private registry credentials.
+The `.npmrc` file is needed to access a private registry for Font Awesome and `@sepior/tsmsdkv2`.

+> [!IMPORTANT]
-This file is NOT in git, but it's necessary for the build
+> This file is NOT in git, but it's necessary for the build.

 1. Create a `.npmrc` file in the root of this project.
-2. Get the values from someone who has them.
+1. Get the values from someone who has them.
-3. Now `npm install` should work.
+1. Now `npm install` should work.

-# Troubleshooting

-## Docker
+## Troubleshooting

-Common issues you might encounter w/ docker

 ### DB URL in env variable fails when using `docker run`, but works when running outside docker

 If using `docker run --env-file .env ...`, the env file cannot include quotes around values.
 The quotes will be included in the value.

-### Localhost postgres url cannot connect
+### `localhost` PSQL URL cannot connect

-Inside docker, localhost points to the container not your computer.
-Change `localhost` to `host.docker.internal` to reference your computer's localhost ip.
+Inside docker, `localhost` points to the container not your computer (host).
+Change `localhost` to `host.docker.internal` to reference to the host IP address in the local network.